ThreeSpinningAxes/JavaFX-MWASTools/README.md

 a VPN internet connection to the ECCC network otherwise it will not work.

 <h4>BASH SCRIPTS</h4>
-This application uses executes many different bash scripts remotely.
+This application uses many different bash scripts remotely.
 All these scripts are found in the "HIDDEN" directory.
 The "HIDDEN" contains the username and email that is needed to automate the git push to stability feature.